Mike3rd/mturko_vercel/content/page/toby.md

 We'll sleep here tonight 'til the sun comes around.

 Illustration:
+## - RASCAL in background hand in jar
 - Toby: Still trembling under his "scaredy-cap"
 - Finley: Curled up in a loaf position, eyes half-closed
 - Cheezy: Perched on a branch, pointing at quiet sky